 (1) In subsection (2) —

-“full amount”, in relation to an injury, means the amount payable under this Division if the degree of permanent impairment resulting from the injury is 100%.
+full amount, in relation to an injury, means the amount payable under this Division if the degree of permanent impairment resulting from the injury is 100%.

 (2) If compensation is payable under section 31C but the degree of permanent impairment from the injury of the worker is less than 100%, a percentage of the full amount equal to the degree of permanent impairment is to be awarded in lieu of the full amount.